-At first glance the Google Map API may seem scary, I mean, were do you possibly start?
+At first glance, the Google Map API may seem scary, I mean, where do you possibly start?
 You probably only want to display a simple map that displays directions to your clients address, you don’t really want an all singing and dancing interactive map with more options than necessary.
 There has to be a simpler way.

-The plugins below offer not only an easier method to install a map, they also offer the option to add extra functionality, should you choose to need them.
+The jQuery plugins below offer not only an easier method to install a map; they also offer the option to add extra functionality, should you choose to need them.
 They also all come with a varied degree of docs, some are extensive and some non-existent, so choose your plugin wisely.

 gMap is a very flexible, highly customizable and lightweight (only 2KB) jQuery plugin that helps you embed Google Maps into your website.
 It can be customized in many different ways, all you need to do is to pass a JSON object to the GMap() function, click here for a complete list of properties that can be passed.

-The Google Maps jQuery Plugin takes away a lot of the pain from working with the Google Map Api (which can be pretty indepth for all developer levels).
-It allows you to embed Google Maps on your web site with ease and there are also certains portions of the Map that can be controlled via CSS (div container, info window), so that the map will sit perfectly within your web design.
+The Google Maps jQuery Plugin takes away a lot of the pain from working with the Google Map API (which can be pretty in-depth for all developer levels).
+It allows you to embed Google Maps on your website with ease and there are also certain portions of the Map that can be controlled via CSS (div container, info window), so that the map will sit perfectly within your web design.

 The jQuery mapbox() plugin is for creating relatively small scale, zoomable, draggable maps with multiple layers of content.
 This framework could be applied to games, development plans, or any layout that could benefit from pan and zoom functions.

 Mapbox likes to think of its self as a basic plugin, yes it is easy to use, but with a wide array of advanced options, here are a list of all the settings and their defaults:

 jQuery GPS is a jQuery plugin for people that want to add Google maps to their website, but don't want their website to be bogged down with the features they don't require.